manuel-serrano/hiphop/doc/download.md

 Installing from the Sources
 ---------------------------

-HipHop needs to be installed in a prepared directory whose its two dependencies, `hopc` and `readlines` are already installed:
+HipHop needs to be installed in a prepared directory in which its two dependencies, `hopc` and `readlines` are already installed:

 ```shell